Last Updated on 01.12.2022

 Step 1: Place the candle on a piece of tissue paper to protect it

-In the case that the candle falls, the tissue protects it from damage.
+If the candle falls, the tissue protects it from damage.
 Put the candle on the tissue paper first.
-You may use two pieces of tissue paper in this situation, so wrap it between them.
+In this situation, you may use two pieces of tissue paper, so wrap it between them.
 Cut the tissue paper to size if it’s a large piece.

 Step 2: Wrap the Candle

 Bring the tissue paper’s corners up to the top of the candle.
 Make sure the base is secure, and use tape to fix the bottom if you’re using two tissue papers.

 Step 3: Make a beautiful design of your choice at the top

 I like to make a pocket-like shape at the top in this situation.
 You may also opt to cut slits in it or leave it as is since it will still look nice.
 I generally compress the pockets from here, guiding them to the center.